toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ## Assets

-Define your asset properties and asset behaviours under the `assets` key of your pipeline.
+Define your asset properties and asset behaviors under the `assets` key of your pipeline.

 ### Asset properties